SixArm/mast-cell-help/topics/mcas-and-utis/index.md

 environment for bacteria AND treating it as an MCAS flare.
 Hopefully one of those may help you not need the antibiotics.
 Again, it’s your body.
 You know what you are feeling.
 But I would at the very least ask for a different antibiotic that is not in the fluoroquinolones family.
-Best wishes.